 Synonyms: (Bulbostylis californica, Brickellia californica var. californica, Brickellia californica var. jepsonii)

-Flowering Season: July to November.
+Flowering Season: July to November or December.

 Elevation: 3,000 to 7,500 feet.

 Habitat Preferences: Various habitats, dry rocky hillsides, canyons, dry creeks, streambeds, sea bluffs; upper deserts, chaparral, pinyon-juniper and pine forest.

 Recorded Range: Brickellia california is native to the southwest and northwestern United States in AZ, CA, CO, ID, NM, NV, OK, TX, UT, WA.
 It is also native to Baja California and northern Mexico.
 It is common throughout its large geographic range.

 North America & US County Distribution Map for Brickellia californica.

 Wetland Indicator: In North America Brickellia californica has the following wetland designations: Arid West, FACU; Great Plains, FACU; Western Mountains, Valleys, and Coast FACU.